Fred Young Submillimeter Telescope: Site

-The planned site is at an altitude of 5612 m, on Cerro Chajnantor mountain/summit of the volcanic Purico Complex, in the Atacama Desert of northern Chile.
+The planned site is at an altitude of 5612 m, on Cerro Chajnantor in the volcanic Purico Complex, in the Atacama Desert of northern Chile.
 FYST will be one of the highest permanent, ground-based telescopes in the world.
 The University of Tokyo Atacama Observatory is located slightly above the proposed telescope location on the same peak.

 Description

-The CCAT consortium participating in the project includes: Cornell University, University of Cologne, University of Bonn, University of Waterloo, University of British Columbia, and other institutions in the U.S., Germany, and Canada.
+The CCAT consortium participating in the project includes Cornell University, University of Cologne, University of Bonn, University of Waterloo, University of British Columbia, and other institutions in Germany and Canada.

 The telescope is intended to complement the Atacama Large Millimeter Array (ALMA), by discovering new sources that ALMA will follow up with highly detailed imagery.

 The FYST telescope is to be outfitted with a wide-field camera called Prime-Cam that is expected to map the sky many times faster than previous submillimeter instruments, including SCUBA-2 camera installed on the James Clerk Maxwell Telescope in Hawaii.

-The submillimeter and millimeter wavelength light that FYST will measure is a type of microwave radiation that is closest to infrared in the light spectrum.
-These measurements will enable astronomers to learn more about the Milky Way, local galaxies, Epoch of Reionization, and Cosmology.
+The submillimeter- and millimeter-wavelength light that FYST will measure is a type of microwave radiation that is closest to infrared in the light spectrum.
+These measurements will enable astronomers to learn more about the Milky Way, local galaxies, the epoch of reionization, and cosmology.